martinsorich/fm-arrow-key-navigation/README.md

 ## How is this Accomplished

-Key presses are evaluated up by the `onLayoutKeystroke` layout script trigger, which is set to the `Nav Records` script.
+Key presses trigger the `onLayoutKeystroke` layout script trigger, which is set to the `Nav Records` script.
 Details of the script are below.

 Object names (fields) are hard coded and passed into the `Nav Records` script using an JSON Array, derived by the expression below, and stored in a variable named `$_objectNames`